 Most of the schools will assign you a host for the day and put: you up for the night if you so request in advance.
 It makes sense to wait until you are admitted before spending the money (and time) visiting a school.
 You will be very heavily influenced by the people with whom you will spend four years of your life, so pick a school where you feel comfortable and get along with the other students.

 I recommend waiting until you have been admitted before visiting a school.
 Sometimes students fall in love with a school during a visit, and are bitterly disappointed when they aren't admitted.
 I also recommend visiting during a normal week, not during midterms, school break, or a special Admitted Students' weekend.
 You want to see the school as it normally is, not when it is spiffed up to impress you.
 Avoid visiting over the summer when most schools shut down and all you will see are a bunch of empty buildings.

 Find out what you will need to take with you.
 Some schools provide sheets, blankets and pillows, but most don't..
 Ask your interviewer, check the website or blogs to find out what to bring.
 Common items include: bed linens (twin extra-long size), towels, coat hangers, raincoat, laptop, and desk lamp.
 Make plane reservations early to take advantage of discount fares.
 Make sure to check with the college before buying a computer to make sure the operating system is compatible with the school networks and will run all the college software.
 Most colleges have a list of "recommended computers", and many provide free software for download.
 Most also have discounts on software such as Microsoft Office and PhotoShop.
-Install the free program Skype on your computer and spend $20 to buy a webcam with integrated audio, if you are not using a laptop with a built-in webcam.
+Install the free program Skype on your computer and create an account so you can call home and your friends at no cost.
 Using Skype you can make free video phone calls anywhere on the planet from college, so homesickness will be much less of an issue.

 If your bank